Manage your data - everyone!

 Angewandte Chemie International Edition, and Chemistry, a European journal, both offer a fairly detailed user manual, depending on the type of data to supply (NMR, infra-red, mass spectroscopy, catalysis, precise method used for energy conversion and storage, etc.)

-By contrast, Polymers for advances technologies provides little information on the subject, simply indicating that an article can contain up to five graphs; others can be placed in “supplementary information”.
+By contrast, Polymers for advances technologies provides little information on the subject, simply indicating that an article may not contain more than 5 graphics, unless this is essential for the article to be understood, others can be placed in “supplementary information”.
+Where possible, data should be made public, but this is not an obligation.

 Taylor and Francis